You look at life differently after suffering from a chronic disease and getting a life-saving transplant.

 While I felt pretty uncomfortable it was extraordinary to know that I’d finally got the treatment I needed.
 The next few days were hard but everyone, including me, could see how I was gradually getting less yellow, feeling more energy and healing.

 After a few bumps, I ended up leaving hospital a few weeks later.
-Aside from a couple of scares over the next few months, my recovering was otherwise solid.
+Aside from a couple of scares over the next few months, my recovery was otherwise solid.
 Within three months I was back at work and even managed a night out in London with friends.
-Funnily enough, it was that very first night out where I first met my now husband.
-Just a couple of months later we went on our first date and have been together ever since.
-In lieu of wedding gifts, when we got Civil Partnered in 2010, we asked for guests to donate to King’s College Hospital.

 The most extraordinary thing about being well again is the comparison to having been so ill.
 I celebrate every moment of life, of renewed energy.
 I’ve never felt so driven or so grateful for my second chance.
 Since my transplant I’ve set up a new charity to help teachers, got married, written a book, led a government commission, bought a house and done fundraising and media work around organ donation, LGBT rights and around teachers and teaching.

 Every day, twice a day, I have a reminder of how lucky I am when I take my medication.
 PSC was one of the hardest battles I ever went through, but also one of the most incredible lessons in how lucky we all are, and how generous people can be.